What is marketing?

 As many of you that know and have worked with me, I’ve always had a passion and desire to learn about and work in marketing.
 And here I am over 25 years later, continuing to love and soak up any new theories or studies on marketing.
 Relishing the prospect of learning and working with new businesses in new markets.
 Always expanding my knowledge.
 Sure, marketing has changed since I started my career, but the concept is still the same.

-To celebrate national marketing day, I thought it would be interesting to cover some of the most frequently asked questions amongst small businesses so here they are.
+So I thought I would try and demystify marketing and discuss some of the most frequently asked questions amongst small businesses.

 When was marketing first invented?